WNC Foundation Scholarships

-Each year, WNC awards scholarships to students on the basis of academic criteria or any combination of academics, field of study, financial need, activities, community service, and other criteria.
-The WNC Foundation Scholarship application for 2017/2018 is now closed.
+Each year, WNC Foundation awards scholarships to students on the basis of academic criteria or any combination of academics, field of study, financial need, activities, community service, and other criteria.

 Generally, in order to be selected to receive a campus-based scholarship, a student must:

 Students awarded a scholarship will have their award disbursed to their student account only when a thank you card has been received for the donor and in accordance with semester disbursement dates.
-Please be aware that scholarships of $500 and more will be disbursed in two equal payments (fall and spring) unless otherwise requested by the donor.
-Students must meet the minimum GPA criteria for a scholarship in order to receive the second disbursement.
+Please be aware that scholarships of $500 and more will be disbursed in two equal payments (Fall/Spring) unless otherwise requested by the donor.
+Students must meet the minimum GPA criteria for a scholarship in order to receive the Spring disbursement.

 Governor Guinn Millennium Scholarship